Document Type: Regulation

 VI.
 REPORTING SEXUAL ABUSE

-Any City employee or volunteer who observes sexual abuse shall take all reasonable steps to ensure that the safety of the victim is secured.
-Any City employee or volunteer who has actual knowledge or a reasonable suspicion that sexual abuse has occurred, or may occur, shall report the information to Child Protective Services [CPS] or in the case of an emergency, the Boise police department, their supervisor, and Human Resources.
-Reports are to be made within 24 hours and a Child Abuse / Sexual Abuse Report Form [See Exhibit 4.05c] completed.
+Any city employee or volunteer who observes sexual abuse shall take all reasonable steps to ensure that the safety of the victim is secured.
+Any city employee or volunteer who has actual knowledge or a reasonable suspicion that sexual abuse has occurred, or may occur, shall report the information to their supervisor or manager, Human Resources, and Child Protective Services [CPS] or in the case of an emergency, the Boise police department. , Reports are to be made as soon as possible and within 24 hours and a Child Abuse/Sexual Abuse Report Form [See Exhibit 4.05c] completed.
+Reports may also be made anonymously via NAVEX EthicsPoint Hotline at (866)384-4277 or online at: https://secure.ethicspoint.com/domain/en/default_reporter.asp

-In addition, staff should consult with CPS or law enforcement, if applicable, to determine who is responsible for notifying the parents or guardians of the child involved.
+In addition, staff should consult with CPS and/or law enforcement, if applicable, to determine who is responsible for notifying the parents or guardians of the child involved.

 All City of Boise employees and volunteers shall cooperate fully with any investigation of sexual abuse by a law enforcement, social services agency, and Human Resources.